josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 11.3.3.
 Vertex AI Managed Datasets

-* **Use managed datasets for custom models**
+* **Use Managed Datasets**: Train custom models using Vertex AI managed datasets instead of ingesting data directly from storage.
-  * Manage datasets in a central location.
+* * *
+* **Benefits**:
+  * Centralized dataset management
+  * Integrated data labeling for unstructured data
-  * Easily track lineage and compare model performance
+  * Easy lineage tracking and model governance
+  * Easy comparison between AutoML and custom models
+*
-* *_Alternative:_* Use your own storage and control over data splitting if needed.
+* **Alternatives**: More control over data splitting in training code, or not requiring lineage between data and model.
-* *_Data labeling:_* Use Vertex AI's data labeling service to label unlabeled and unstructured data.

 ---

 ### 11.3.4.
 Vertex AI Feature Store

-* **Vertex AI Feature Store**: A fully managed centralized repository for ML features
+* **Vertex AI Feature Store**: A fully managed repository for organizing, storing, and serving ML features.
+    * **Features**:
+        * Can be fetched to train custom or AutoML models
+        * Users can ingest feature values from various data sources
-* *_Benefits_*:
+    * **Benefits**:
-	+ No need to compute feature values and save them in various locations
+        * No need to compute and save feature values in separate locations
-	+ Helps detect drifts and mitigate data skew due to centralized creation of features
+        * Detects drifts and mitigates data skew by creating features centrally
-	+ Enables fast online predictions with real-time retrieval of feature values

 ---

 ### 11.3.5.
 NoSQL Data Store

-### Static Feature Lookup

-For static feature lookup during prediction, use:
+* **Static Reference Features**
+    * Stored in optimized NoSQL database
-* **NoSQL database**: Optimized for singleton lookup operations
+    * Engineered for singleton lookup operations
-* * _Use Memorystore_, *_Datastore_ or *_Bigtable_* *
-* _Avoid block storage_ such as NFS or VM hard disk, and _avoid reading from databases directly_
+    * Used for submillisecond latency applications

+* **NoSQL Data Store Options**
+  * Memorystore: _managed in-memory database_ with submillisecond read access
+  * Datastore: fully managed, scalable document database with millisecond latency
+  * Bigtable: massively scalable key-value map with millisecond latency and linear scalability

 ---